Вы просматриваете версию 17.1. Для самой новой информации, перейдите на страницу для версии 22

 Designator - the numerical identifier of the pin.
 Each pin in a part must have a unique designator.

-Footprint Model Mapping - the title of this is the pad of the indicated linked footprint model to which this pin of the schematic component is mapped.
+Footprint Model Mapping - the pad of the indicated linked footprint model to which this pin of the schematic component is mapped.
 A separate field is presented for each linked footprint model.

 Type - the electrical type of the pin.
 This type is used when compiling a project or analyzing a schematic document to detect electrical connection errors (using the Electrical Rules Check feature).
 Available types are: Input,

 Owner - the parent part to which the pin is associated.
-For a single-part component, this entry will always be 1; it is only meaningful for a multi-part component.
-A multi-part component also includes a non-graphical part,
+For a single-part component, this entry will always be 1.
+It is really only meaningful for a multi-part component.
+A multi-part component also includes a non-graphical

 Show - reflects whether the pin is visible on the sheet (enabled) or hidden (disabled).
-The power pins of multi-part components are typically hidden when their display would otherwise cause unnecessary clutter on the schematic sheet.
+The power pins of multi-part components are typically hidden, where their display would otherwise cause unnecessary clutter on the schematic sheet.

-Number - this is used to determine whether the designator for the pin is displayed (enabled) or hidden (disabled) when the parent part is placed on a schematic sheet.
+Number - this option is used to determine whether the designator for the pin is displayed (enabled) or hidden (disabled) when the parent part is placed on a schematic sheet.
+This entry corresponds to the Visible property

-Name - this is used to determine whether the display name for the pin is displayed (enabled) or hidden (disabled) when the parent part is placed on a schematic sheet.
+Name - this option is used to determine whether the display name for the pin is displayed (enabled) or hidden (disabled) when the parent part is placed on a schematic sheet.
+This entry corresponds to the Visible property

-The following tips relate to working with the Pin Grid:
+The following additional points relate to working with the Pin Grid:

 Changes made to a pin in the grid will be reflected when accessing the Pin Propeerties dialog for that pin, and vice versa.
-Double-click on a field associated with a pin entry in the gridto access the Pin Properties dialog.
+Double-click on a field associated with a pin entry in the grid (with the exception of check box controls) to

 For a multi-part component, the pins for the active/selected part will be presented with a normal white background, with the pins of all other parts presented with a grey background.